Are the hijra and transgender woman the same?

 In some places, they are known as

-The influence of Hijra in spreading Islam has nothing to do with the Hijra community from the ancient civilization of India.
+The influence of Hijra in spreading Islam from Mecca to Medina has nothing to do with the Indian third gender community from the ancient civilization of India.
 It is also not related with the Islamic Calendar called Hijri.

 Lord Shiva has many forms.
 One of them is the merging with Parvati and together, they make Ardhanari.

 Ardhanari is a god that’s half Shiva and Parvati making him/her half woman and half man.